Stereotypes of white Americans: Academic studies

 In a 1972 study, American whites were stereotyped as "materialistic and pleasure loving" when compared with Asian and African Americans.
 In a study among college students of different races in 1982, White Americans were described as materialistic, ambitious, intelligent, conventional, industrious, and conservative.
 The study's author noted that the white stereotype had decreased in favorability over the years while the black stereotype had increased.

-White women were described as attractive, blonde, ditsy, shallow, privileged, sexually available, and appearance-focused by non-white participants in a 2013 study.
-The author of the paper also found that the stereotypes were consistent with media images of white women and noted the relative scarcity of research on white American stereotypes compared to research on other racial stereotypes.